Tramac/Fast-SCNN-pytorch/README.md

 ## Datasets
 - You can download [cityscapes](https://www.cityscapes-dataset.com/) from [here](https://www.cityscapes-dataset.com/downloads/).
 Note: please download [leftImg8bit_trainvaltest.zip(11GB)](https://www.cityscapes-dataset.com/file-handling/?packageID=4) and [gtFine_trainvaltest(241MB)](https://www.cityscapes-dataset.com/file-handling/?packageID=1).
-- To make things easy, we will provide bash scripts to handle the dataset downloads and setup for you.
-Come soon~:smile:
+~~- To make things easy, we will provide bash scripts to handle the dataset downloads and setup for you.
+Come soon~:smile:~~

 ## Training-Fast-SCNN
 - By default, we assume you have downloaded the cityscapes dataset in the `./datasets/citys` dir.